Skip navigation EPAM

 Success | An Interview with Bojana Ćorilić

 We all face numerous obstacles and challenges on the road to success or achieving a goal.
 However, what we consider a "goal" can vary greatly depending on our current stage of life.
-While we often talk and read about business goals, accomplishments and challenging hurdles to overcome, sometimes we overlook the fact that for someone else, success might simply be getting out of bed, breathing or taking a step.
+While we often talk and read about business goals, accomplishments and challenging hurdles to overcome, sometimes we overlook the fact that for someone else, success might look a lot different.

-March, International Women’s History Month, is now behind us, but we still want to continue the celebration of women, their achievements, growth and the challenges they face.
+As part of recognizing Women’s History Month in March and highlighting the achievements of women throughout the year, we wanted to share some of the “success stories” behind our technologists, creators and engineers at EPAM.
 We heard many inspiring stories, and this next one shares a tale of success, determination and immeasurable strength from a woman who faced challenges and obstacles far from what we're used to.

-EPAM software engineer, Bojana Ćorilić’s story is one of inspiration and provides a push forward and proof that no matter what we face, it always pays off to keep our chin up, stand up tall and say "I can do this."
-After a deep personal tragedy struck her, the concepts of "obstacle" and "success" took on a completely different meaning for her overnight.
+Software Engineer Bojana Ćorilić’s story is one of inspiration and provides a push forward and proof that no matter what we face, it always pays off to keep our chin up, stand up tall and say "I can do this."
+After a deep personal tradgey struck her, the concepts of "obstacle" and "success" took on a completely different meaning for her overnight.

 Here's how Bojana introduced us to her story:

-However, my journey was "interrupted" on July 2, 2016, when I found myself in the wrong place at the wrong time.
+However, my journey was "interrupted" in the summer of 2016, when I found myself in the wrong place at the wrong time and was severely injured in a public shooting.
 Even today, I do not know, and no one could officially tell me how many bullets passed through me that evening, but still, my time was not up.
 I felt that I wanted to live, even though the prognosis was not good.
 Doctors had to amputate my left leg to save my life, and my right arm was also injured.

-Today, I say that July 2 is my second birthday - the day I was born again.
+Today, I say that July 2, the day of this event is my second birthday—the day I was born again.
 After a week in a coma, I had to start learning everything from scratch.
 After being taken off the machines, I had to learn how to breathe, sit and then walk.
 I had to start everything from the very beginning, and it was difficult.
 My recovery was long, both physically and mentally.
 I spent about a year in various hospitals, fighting to return to "normal" life.
 I worked on myself all the time.
-I went through the five stages of grief - denial, anger, depression, acceptance and happiness.
+I went through the five stages of grief—denial, anger, depression, acceptance and happiness.
 These five stages are experienced by everyone who experiences tragedy in life.
 It is entirely normal and necessary to go through them to be able to move forward.

 In addition to their support, I also had the help of a psychologist.
 I am most grateful to my mom and my psychologist for convincing me in 2017 that I should return to college.
-That was the biggest turning point for me, and that is when the former - cheerful, and sociable Bojana returned.
+That was the biggest turning point for me, and that is when my former self—a cheerful, and sociable Bojana—returned.”

 After taking the first (new) steps, you faced other challenges you had to overcome, and you wanted to encourage others as well.
 What happened during that time?

-After all that time in hospitals, I had to return to "normal" life.
+After all that time in hospitals, I had to return to my life.
 Everything was different, but I believed there was a way to overcome everything, and I just had to find the right path.
 For example, architectural barriers are all around us.
-A healthy person doesn't notice them, but they are everywhere.
-Today, they are not a big problem for me because I got used to them and learned how to overcome them.
+An abled person may not notice them, but they are everywhere.
+Today, they are not a big problem for me because I learned how to overcome them.

-I graduated from the faculty and enrolled in a master's program.
+I graduated from the engineering and IT program and enrolled in a master's program.
 I started traveling again.
 I passed my driver's license test and became an active driver.
 I got a job and fell in love.
-I have made a lot of progress in these six years, and I am very proud of myself.
+I have made a lot of progress in these last few years, and I am very proud of myself.

 You’ve told us about how you got into the IT world, but could you tell us more about your professional development?

-As I mentioned, my brother was already in the tech world, so it seemed interesting to me.
-I chose the IT field at university and was lucky to really enjoy it.
 I like solving logical problems and tasks, so programming was a natural fit for me.
-During my master's studies, one of the courses included an internship, and that is how I ended up at Vivify Ideas (acquired by EPAM).
+During my master's studies, one of the courses included an internship, and that is how I ended up at Vivify Ideas (later acquired by EPAM).
 I did well during my internship, so I was offered a job.
 I was hardworking and persistent, and as a result, I quickly progressed.
 I have great colleagues from whom I have learned a lot and continue to learn from to this day.
 I worked as a full-stack developer, working with various programming languages and frameworks.
-Currently, I have been working on one project for a while, also as a full-stack developer.

 Tell us more about your current role at EPAM, how satisfied you are with the work environment, and your plans for further development.